Hephaestus-Arm/HephaestusArm2/README.md

 	sudo apt-get install bowlerstudio curl git putty  zip unzip lightdm
 ```

-After running the commands above a menu should pop up allowing you to choose between lightdm and gdm3.
+After running the commands above a menu should pop up allowing you to choose between lightdm and gdm3.Choose the lightdm option

 If the menu does not pop up run.
 ```